-Servicing Your Air Bag-Equipped Chevrolet
+Servicing Your Air Bag-Equipped Vehicle

-Air bags affect how your Chevrolet should be serviced.
+Air bags affect how your vehicle should be serviced.
 There are parts of the air bag system in several places around your vehicle.
 You don't want the system to inflate while someone is working on your vehicle.
-Your Chevrolet dealer and the Malibu Service Manual have information about servicing your vehicle and the air bag system.
+Your dealer and the service manual have information about servicing your vehicle and the air bag system.
 To purchase a service manual, see "Service and Owner Publications" in the Index.